nbehrnd/bader_article/github_md.md

 - The namelist itself is inaccessible from the procedure; it is not needed since the procedure only needs to write the list values in a suitably formatted way.
-Termination of the list is indicated by a final logical value of 'F' in the list entry of the namelist file; the termination information must be appropriately processed in the corresponding namelist case of the read procedure.
+Termination of the list is indicated by a final logical value of `F` in the list entry of the namelist file; the termination information must be appropriately processed in the corresponding namelist case of the read procedure.
 - The example implementation does not support `DT` editing; invoking the